dankogai/js-es2pi/doc/Array.md

 #### Array.prototype.sorted( *[ comp ]* )

+`Array.prototype.sort` is destructive.
+This is the next biggest surprise to `typeof null === 'object'`.
+This is the non-destructive version thereof.

 #### Array. *fun* for each Array.prototype. *fun*

 And `Array`. *fun* for corresponding `Array.prototype`. *fun* like Firefox